redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 2.9.16 (21 May 2015) =
+= 2.9.17 (29 May 2015) =

+*Security:*

+* Hardened form display to protect against certain cross-site scripting methods.

 *Bugs:*

-* Fixed a bug that could prevent licenses from being deactivated properly.
+* Fixed a bug that could prevent licenses from being activated properly.
-* Fixed some styling issues with the password field.
-* Fixed several PHP notices.

-*Changes:*

-* Added a new upgrade handler to make upgrading a smoother, more stable process.
-* Added support for European thousands separators in currency masks and calculations.
-* Added form caching to speed up installations with large numbers of forms.
-* Added support for using multi-select or checkbox lists as the recipient of email actions.
+* Submission #'s should now be properly assigned.

 == Requested Features ==

 If you have any feature requests, please feel free to visit [ninjaforms.com](http://ninjaforms.com) and let us know about it.

 == Changelog ==

+= 2.9.17 (29 May 2015) =

+*Security:*

+* Hardened form display to protect against certain cross-site scripting methods.

+*Bugs:*

+* Fixed a bug that could prevent licenses from being activated properly.
+* Submission #'s should now be properly assigned.

 = 2.9.16 (21 May 2015) =